 First student-curated exhibition opens at SOAS Gallery

-Students from SOAS University of London have curated an exhibition as part of their master's program, showcasing contemporary art from the Arab world.
-The exhibition, titled "Hudood: Redefining Boundaries" will open at the SOAS Gallery from 1 July to 21 September 2024.
+Students from SOAS University of London have curated an exhibition showcasing contemporary art from the Arab world.
+The exhibition, titled "Hudood: Rethinking Boundaries" is open to the public at the SOAS Gallery from 11 July to 21 September 2024 and is the first SOAS exhibition co-curated and designed entirely by SOAS students.

 Drawing from the Barjeel Art Foundation's collection in Sharjah, UAE, "Hudood" explores the theme of boundaries through contemporary art from the Southwest Asia and North Africa regions.
 The foundation owns one of the world's largest collections of modern and contemporary Arab art.

-The exhibition is a culmination of the students' work in the MA module Discourses on Modern and Contemporary Art of the Middle East, taught by Sultan Sooud Al Qassemi.
+This exhibition is a professional development opportunity initiated by the SOAS Middle East Institute for SOAS arts students from a variety of backgrounds.
+The initiative behind it was created and supervised by Sultan Sooud Al Qassemi, a research associate with the SOAS Middle East Institute and the Founder of the Barjeel Art Foundation.
 Under Al Qassemi’s guidance and in collaboration with the SOAS School of Arts and the SOAS Middle East Institute, students developed the curatorial premise and selected the works showcased in the exhibition.

 The concept of "Hudood”, the Arabic term for “boundaries”, is explored as both a physical reality and a mental construct.
 The exhibition examines the impact of physical borders and walls on artistic expression while considering the psychological and conceptual boundaries that shape artists' lives and works.